Drinking coffee at work is a little like drinking alcohol at a bar—everyone does it and everyone knows exactly why they do.

 Have your cake and eat it, too!
 Here’s how to find the best springform pan for perfect cheesecake, an excellent companion to a cup of coffee!

+Follow my handy tips for storing beans or grind for long term freshness.
 Or, if you’re craving for a latte, here are my recommendations for the best frother for your cafe.